West Brom - Newcastle: How to watch, start time, stream, odds, prediction

 Team news

-West Brom is healthy and has been playing much better in recent weeks, though the Baggies will be aware of the seven field players to go 90 minutes at Everton on Thursday.
+West Brom is healthy and has been playing much better in recent weeks, and the Baggies are unchanged.

 Odds and ends (full odds provided by our partner, PointsBet)